 The Minister announced that the Medicare Safety Net measure will remain on the table while the Government develops its broader Medicare and primary care reform package.

 Further information can be found at Medicare Safety Net Arrangements

-As announced in the 2014-15 Budget Measure the Government will introduce a new Medicare Safety Net from 1 January 2016 (subject to passage of legislation) to assist people with out-of-pocket costs for their out-of-hospital Medicare services.
-Until this time, the existing safety net arrangements will continue until the end of 2015.
+As announced in the 2014-15 Budget Measure the Government will introduce a new Medicare Safety Net (subject to passage of legislation) to assist people with out-of-pocket costs for their out-of-hospital Medicare services.
+Until this time, the existing safety net arrangements will continue.

 What is the new Medicare Safety Net?